 - Complete the General Education Requirements for the degree sought.
 These requirements can be found on the program's specific webpage.

-- Fulfill all the course and credit hour requirements with a cumulative 2.0 GPA for their particular curriculum as outlined in the Academic Programs section of the catalog.
+- Fulfill all the course and credit hour requirements with a cumulative 2.0 grade point average (GPA) for their particular curriculum as outlined in the Academic Programs section of the catalog.

 - Complete at least 25% of the credits required in attendance at Rowan College at Burlington County.